BTS break Destiny’s Child record for winning most Billboard Music Awards ever

 One fan wrote: “BTS making history is like me making excuses to not study.
 It happens all the time!”

-The BBMAs were held at MGM Grand Garden Arena is Las Vegas Sunday, with rapper P Diddy hosting the ceremony.
+The BBMAs were held at MGM Grand Garden Arena in Las Vegas, with rapper P Diddy hosting the ceremony.

-The Weeknd has earned the most award nominations this year, with nods in 17 categories, while Doja Cat’s 14 nominations made her a close second.
+The Weeknd earned the most award nominations this year, with nods in 17 categories, while Doja Cat’s 14 nominations made her a close second.
 Justin Bieber, Kanye West, and Olivia Rodrigo received 13 nominations each, while Drake was nominated in 11 categories.

-The night’s big winners include Drake who took home five awards – including Top Rap Artist and Top Rap Album – for his album Certified Lover Boy which was released last year.
+The night’s big winners included Drake who took home five awards – including Top Rap Artist and Top Rap Album – for his album Certified Lover Boy which was released last year.

 Find a list of all the night’s winners here.